fmaron/fmaron/README.md

 <h1 align="center"> About me </h1>

-I am an Environmental Scientist with a Masters degree in Marine Science and Management from the University of Sydney.
-I am currently studying a Masters degree in Data Science at the University of Adelaide.
+I am an Environmental Scientist with a Masters degree in Marine Science and Management from the University of Sydney, and a Masters degree in Data Science from the University of Adelaide.

 ![](assets/img/portfolio/banner.png)